Our role and remit

 Exemptions

-We manage the process that allows healthcare providers who meet the specified criteria apply to be exempt from appointing a CDAO.
+We manage the CDAO exemption process.
+An exemption allows healthcare providers to be exempt from appointing a CDAO.
+To apply for an exemption, providers must meet the specified criteria.

 Find out more